-Health and safety officers use their knowledge and skills to promote a positive health and safety culture in the workplace.
+Health and safety advisers, also known as officers or practitioners, use their knowledge and skills to promote a positive health and safety culture in the workplace.

 They are responsible for ensuring that employers and workers comply with safety legislation and that safety policies and practices are adopted and adhered to.

 Working in a range of organisations, from multinationals to small consultancies, health and safety advisers plan, implement, monitor and review protective and preventative safety measures.